Deep-lying semi-Dirac fermions in hexagonal close-packed cadmium: Introduction

 Linearly dispersive electronic bands can give rise to massless analogues of relativistic particles in condensed matter systems.
 Such Dirac fermions lead to intriguing experimental consequences like the $E_N \propto \sqrt{N B}$ energy spectrum of the Landau levels, half-integer anomalous quantum Hall effect, and Klein tunneling \cite{Katsnelson2020}.
 Observation of these phenomena in monolayer graphene \cite{Geim2007}, which has Dirac cones at its Brillouin zone corners, has motivated the search for other such systems.

-Semi-Dirac fermions exhibiting direction-dependent massless and massive behaviors have attracted much attention during the last fifteen years \cite{Volovik2001,Dietl2008,Pardo2009,Banerjee2009,Montambaux2009a,Montambaux2009b,Delplace2010,Tarruell2012,Lim2012,Bellec2013,Adroguer2016,Zhong2017,Real2020,Mohanta2021,Shao2023}.
-They were proposed to exist in the $A$ phase of $^3$He \cite{Volovik2001}, in a graphenelike model subjected to magnetic field \cite{Dietl2008}, VO$_2$ layers confined within TiO$_2$ \cite{Pardo2009}, strained silicene oxide \cite{Zhong2017}, and tetragonal perovskite oxides with the $I4/mcm$ space group \cite{Mohanta2021}.
-While their observation have been reported in a microwave analogue of a graphenelike lattice \cite{Bellec2013}, honeycomb lattice of micropillars \cite{Real2020}, and in cold atoms \cite{Tarruell2012, Lim2012}, they have been more elusive in solids.
+Semi-Dirac fermions exhibiting direction-dependent massless and massive behaviors have attracted much attention during the last two decades.
+They were proposed to exist in the $A$ phase of $^3$He \cite{Volovik2001}, in a graphenelike model subjected to a magnetic field \cite{Dietl2008}, VO$_2$ layers confined within TiO$_2$ \cite{Pardo2009}, strained silicene oxide \cite{Zhong2017}, and tetragonal perovskite oxides with the $I4/mcm$ space group \cite{Mohanta2021}.
+The merging-of-Dirac-points scenario provides a unifying topological picture for this phenomenon \cite{Montambaux2009a,Montambaux2009b}, with Bloch–Zener dynamics across the transition analyzed in \cite{Lim2012}.
+A magnetic-flux analogue appears in the Hofstadter spectrum \cite{Delplace2010}, and transport and criticality near the merging transition were analyzed in Refs.~\cite{Adroguer2016,Isobe2016}.
+While their observations have been reported in microwave a analogue of a graphenelike lattice \cite{Bellec2013}, honeycomb lattice of micropillars \cite{Real2020}, and cold atoms \cite{Tarruell2012}, they have been more elusive in solids.
 Recently, a semi-Dirac dispersion leading to a $[(N+\frac{1}{2})B]^{2/3}$ scaling of the Landau levels \cite{Dietl2008,Banerjee2009} has been reported in ZrSiS \cite{Shao2023}.

 Generally, linear dispersion is expected when two nonbonding bands cross at a Dirac point situated away from the Brillouin zone center.
 Semi-Dirac bands in (TiO$_2$)$_5$/(VO$_2$)$_3$ arise in this way \cite{Pardo2009}.
 Another avenue is the inversion of the relative positions of bands associated with $s$ and $p$ orbitals.
 In HgTe-CdTe quantum wells, such an inversion occurs at a critical thickness leading to a Dirac point at the Brillouin zone center \cite{Bernevig2006}.
 Given that $s$-$p$ hybridization is uniform along all three axes in cubic zinc blende HgTe, however, a semi-Dirac analogue of this mechanism has been missing.